You can listen to the article.

 Fictional languages build communities

-The above highlights the benefits of learning a fictional language.
-You are combining the benefits of immersing yourself in fictional worlds with the benefits of learning a new language.
-You are putting together two things that can in their unique ways boost your mental health.
+By learning fictional languages, you are combining the benefits of immersing yourself in fictional worlds with the benefits of learning a new language.
+You are putting together two things that can, in their unique ways, boost your mental health.

 Learning a fictional language isn’t difficult these days because of technology.
 Language learning apps make it easy to learn languages wherever you are.
-When you are learning a fictional language, you can have a quick lesson right before you catch a movie.
+When you are learning a fictional language, you can have a quick lesson right before you do something.
 This can ensure you have just the right balance of effective learning and having fun.